jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (i) begins 6 months before the expiry of the existing consent; and (ii) ends 3 months before the expiry of the existing consent; and (e) the authority, in its discretion, allows the holder to continue to operate.
+(2A) The holder of a resource consent for an activity that is regulated by a wastewater environmental performance standard or a stormwater environmental performance standard may, if they make an application under subsection (1) or (2), continue to operate under an expired consent—
+  (a) for the duration specified in the environmental performance standard; or (b) if the environmental performance standard does not specify a duration, until the date determined under subsection (3).
 (3) The holder may continue to operate under the existing consent until— (a) a new consent is granted and all appeals are determined; or (b) a new consent is declined and all appeals are determined.